BIPBIPGaminG/BIPBIPGaminG/README.md

 - 👋 Hi, I’m @BIPBIPGaminG
 - 👀 I’m interested in aerospatial, ingineering and astronomy
-- 🌱 I’m currently learning aeronautic
+- 🌱 I’m currently learning ingineering
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me bipbipgmaing.off@gmail.com